 Since then the term has become derogatory to the club and synonymous with insults aimed at United fans after the tragedy.
 While rival fans will always be rivals, neutrals, including media companies, should recognize the history associated with the term.

-The term ‘Man U’, considered objectionable by many supporters today, was created controversially by newspapers at least sixty years ago, as an easy printed abbreviation for Manchester United.
+The term ‘Man U’, considered objectionable by many supporters today, was created controversially by newspapers at least sixty years ago, as an easily printed abbreviation for Manchester United.
 Used initially almost exclusively for fixtures, results and league tables, it only later became part of grassroots speech a little later.

 The term ‘Man U’ first came into existence with insult from West Brom fans who chanted this about a great United Legend, Duncan Edwards (one of the Busby Babes) as they said, “Duncan Edwards is manure, rotting in his grave, man you are manure—rotting in your grave.”